Accio/GeneOCR/README.md

-BioinfOCR to recognize gene symbols and names
+GeneOCR to recognize gene symbols and names from figures
 ===
+Jitao David Zhang, Jan 2019

 # Background